cenzio/educraft/README.md

-# Minecraft
+# Educraft

-Simple Minecraft-inspired demo written in Python and Pyglet.
+an educationial tool inspired by [Foglemans project Minecraft](https://github.com/fogleman/Minecraft)

+Due to the inactivity on the original repo, I've decided instead of making a fork that I'd rather create my new repository and try rebuilding the project for educational purposes.

+This project could not have been done without Foglemans initial repository, so before checking mine out go show some love to his!

+## Details

+Below is a video of Foglemans original project

 http://www.youtube.com/watch?v=kC3lwK631X8

-**Like this project?**
+**Like this or the original project?**

-You might also like my other Minecraft clone written in C using modern OpenGL (GL shader language).
+You might also like his other Minecraft clone written in C using modern OpenGL (GL shader language).
 It performs better, has better terrain generation and saves state to a sqlite database.
 See here:

 https://github.com/fogleman/Craft

 ## Goals and Vision

+***These were originally his goals, but i'm keeping them for now to keep progress of what he wanted for his original project.***

 I would like to see this project turn into an educational tool.
 Kids love Minecraft and Python is a great first language.
 This is a good opportunity to get children excited about programming.